DataDog/datadog-api-client-java/api_docs/v1/UsageSyntheticsHour.md

 # UsageSyntheticsHour

-Number of Synthetics API tests run for each hour for a given organization.
+The number of synthetics tests run for each hour for a given organization.
 ## Properties

 Name | Type | Description | Notes